swagger-autogen/swagger-autogen/README.md

 ### Responses

 It is possible to create or complement automatically detected responses.
 Use the `#swagger.reponses[statusCode]` tag to create a new answer or to complete an existing answer (automatically detected).
-If OpenAPI 3.x option is enabled ([see how to enable OpenAPI 3.x option](#???)), the *content* will be "application/json" by default.
-To see more options about OpenAPI 3.x response, see it here [OpenAPI 3.x response](#???)
+If OpenAPI 3.x option is enabled ([see how to enable OpenAPI 3.x option](#options)), the *content* will be "application/json" by default.
+To see more options about OpenAPI 3.x response, see it here [OpenAPI 3.x response](#responses-1).

 All optional parameters: